-A reckless driver enjoys being the 'road hog' so much he designs mirrors to magnify the expressions of his motorist victims.
-A hitchhiker berates him for his behavior and tells him someday you'll "meet a bigger hog than yourself."
+A reckless driver likes being the 'road hog' so much he designs mirrors to magnify the expressions of his motorist victims.
+A hitchhiker scolds him and tells him someday he’ll meet a bigger hog than himself.
 The man doubts this, as he considers himself the biggest.
-During the test run of his mirror system, he sees an immense hog just about to turn the corner.
-He swerves to miss it and runs into a tree, killing himself.
-Around the bend, a farmer picks up an ordinary pig that had wandered into the road and claims "That man must have really loved animals in order to die just to avoid hitting this pig."
+During a test run of his mirror system, he sees a huge hog just about to turn the corner.
+He veers to miss it and runs into a tree, killing himself.
+Around the bend, a farmer picks up an ordinary pig that had wandered into the road and claims that the man must’ve really loved animals in order to die just to avoid hitting this pig.

 A fantasy writer is visited by aliens who wish him to teach them human emotions so that they can observe humans undetected.
 He is afraid if they learn the history of people, they will destroy civilization so that space travel does not threaten them.
 The last two emotions he teaches them are ambition and power, hoping that they will destroy themselves.

 Now that she's twelve, a girl's parents think she is too old for her dollhouse, so they put it in the attic.
 Ten years later, when the woman is married and moved back into the house, she is surprised to find the dolls appear as if they have aged ten years.